 After lunch we all headed for the nearby Conservation Studios where Heather Davis (Conservation & Collections Manager) welcomed us.
 For the benefit of those who had never been to the Studios before, Heather gave a brief history of how they had come into being and what we could expect to see during our guided tour of all the different departments.

 Heather also briefly updated us on the situation of some of the local museums.
-She said in Preston, a military organisation were taking over the running of it, whilst volunteers had organised the management of the one in Fleetwood.
+She said that in Preston, a military organisation was taking over the running of it, whilst volunteers had organised the management of the one in Fleetwood.
 The Judges Lodgings had a new Friends Group and two others were hopeful that a National Organisation would save them.

 Paper Department – Turner Prints & ‘Foxing’

 Our tour began in the paper department where Heather showed us a block of nine of the Turner Prints which we will be able to see in the Fylde Gallery in the forthcoming exhibition, ‘Turner and his Contemporaries’, June 22 to August 6 (see the Visit Gallery page).

 They are all being cleaned, remounted and framed.
 An odd one would be left in its present condition to show the difference, before and after.

 Interestingly, she explained what ‘foxing’, those brown spots which develop on old paper, is.
 They are formed when microscopic metal particles, present when paper is made, rust over the years.
 They are treatable.